Levi's throat constricted. It was hard to swallow. He needed to feed.

 Having had enough of her rudeness, he dropped the polite act.

 "What you need are some manners." he quipped and started down the path to the village.

 She followed behind him.
 "I don't want to hear that from you."

 Here he thought he was being quite the gentleman today.

-The chime jingled as Levi held open the door for her to enter and jingled a second time as he closed it behind him.
+The chime jingled as Levi held open the door for his companion to enter and jingled a second time as he closed it behind him.

 The shop had a variation of smells that he couldn't hope to discern.
 He watched as the girl looked around, he could tell she was anxious.